Kush614/Covid-19-detection-with-Pytorch-using-Chest-X-ray/README.md

 Working
 - I first split the dataset so that to reserve a validation set of 30 images per classes (90 images total).
 This will allow to measure the accuracy of the model during training.

-- I then develop an approach similar to my other projects [Skin-Cancer-Classification](https://github.com/LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI).
 - I use ResNet18 network, with weights pre-trained on ImageNet, only adjusting the final classification layer to predict between the 3 classes.
 - I allow to fine-tune all model parameters during training

 - Training conditions:
   - Adam optimizer with learning rate of 3e-5